Qawasmeh-omar/github-actions-ci-demo/README.md

 ---

-# How to Demonstrate Errors in Class
+# How to Demonstrate Errors

 A good CI/CD lesson should show both: